 Poverty is complex.
-And health challenges go hand-in-hand with poverty for families across the country.
-Often, families coping with a health issue face a life a poverty.
-Other times, a health care emergency for an otherwise stable family sends them spiraling out of control with medical bills and missed work.
-Those with a disability are set up for additional challenges.
+And health challenges go hand-in-hand with poverty for families all across the country.
+Often, families coping with an ongoing health issue face a life a poverty.
+Other times, a health care emergency sends a family spiraling into financial instability with medical bills and missed work.
+People living with a disability often experience additional challenges.

-Health, earnings, and poverty are deeply enmeshed, and finding solutions to improve the health of low-income Americans is one of the most crucial parts of fighting poverty.
+Health, earnings, and poverty are deeply enmeshed, and finding ways to improve the health of low-income Americans is one of the most crucial parts of alleviating poverty.

-Children make up almost half of this number.
-And anywhere in the country, children from low-income families have worse health outcomes than other children when it comes to infant mortality, low birth weight, asthma, obesity, injuries, and mental health problems.
+Children make up almost half of all Medicaid recipients.
+And anywhere in the country, children from low-income families have worse health outcomes than other children when it comes to infant mortality, low birth weight, asthma, obesity, injuries, and mental health.

-Nursing home costs can be out of reach for low-income families, and so many must keep and care for an ailing loved one at home, with or without the help of medically-trained caregivers.
-While the aging baby boomer generation and increased life expectancy is increasing demand for such caregivers in the U.S., the pool of potential caregivers is shrinking due to lower fertility and growing shares of employed women.
-Conservative estimates find that, by 2030, there will be a national shortage of 151,000 paid direct care workers.
-This will leave the 3.8 million unpaid family caregivers without the medical support and respite that these workers provide.
+Nursing home costs can be out of reach for low-income families, and so many must keep and care for an ailing loved one at home, with or without the help of medically trained caregivers.
+While the aging baby boomer generation and increased life expectancy is increasing demand for such caregivers in the U.S., the pool of potential caregivers is shrinking.
+The women who have historically filled these roles are increasingly finding employment in other sectors, and a decreasing U.S. birth rate means fewer people overall to fill these crucial jobs.
+Conservative estimates find a national shortage of 151,000 paid direct care workers by the year 2030--leaving 3.8 million unpaid family caregivers without the medical support and respite that these workers provide.
 To put this in perspective, this means the caretaker shortage is expected to exceed the number of school teachers within the next 10 years.

 Social factors—such as economic stability, environment, education, nutrition, and access to health care—impact health outcomes for Americans.
 These outcomes include mortality, morbidity, life expectancy, hospitalizations, and health care spending—factors which further impact a family’s economic stability and other poverty-related factors.